-Everything you need to now, including how distance learning works and how to prepare for studying a degree online
+Everything you need to know about studying a degree online through distance learning

-Want to get a university-level qualification but need the flexibility to study in your own time at home or work?
-If so, studying an online degree or other distance learning course could be for you.
+Want to get a university-level qualification but need the flexibility to study in your own time, at home or work?

 Studying a course online means you study at a location that suits you, at a time that fits with your schedule and other commitments.
 On most online courses, all you need is a computer or tablet with Internet access, and you're good to go.